The Must-Have Travel Accessory

 Choose cubes in different colours to further group your packing and help identify your contents faster.
 When packing for multiple people make sure everyone has their own designated colour, particularly when sharing a suitcase.

 Find a way to label your packing cubes or buy cubes with label windows to help identify what is in each cube.
 See-through mesh will provide some visibility, but labels are even better.

 Depending on your needs, you can use a tech cube to pack your tech gear, a specialist shoe cube for your shoes or a padded cube for your underwear and bras.

 Our advanced packing tips below feature some other packing options for more daring packers.

 You can completely customise your packing by choosing any combination of colours and sizes.
 We offer 5 main sizes to suit all your packing needs.
-Many travellers like to pack by colour allowing them to identify the cubes easily - take your pick from 8 Zoomlite colours and 9 prints.
+Many travellers like to pack by colour allowing them to identify the cubes easily - take your pick from the range of Zoomlite colours and prints.